desmosinc/policies/faqs.md

 We try our hardest to keep this list up to date, but we may add or subtract service providers at any time.
 Please contact us at [privacy@desmos.com](mailto:privacy@desmos.com) to confirm our most up to date list of service providers at any given time.

-## Q. How will I know if you update your policies?
+<h2 id="updates">Q. How will I know if you update your policies?</h2>

 A. We make it easy to see any changes we make to our policies.
 We host our Terms of Service, Privacy Policy, Student Data Privacy Statement, Cookie Policy, and List of Third Party Services in a public github repository at [https://github.com/desmosinc/policies](https://github.com/desmosinc/policies).
 These FAQs are also hosted there.

 As a result, you can see both the current version of each document and a complete history of changes.
 In addition, we will prominently post a notice on our websites if we make any major changes to any of these policy documents.
 We will not necessarily notify you for small changes (e.g. modifications to the list of Third Party Services).
 However, you can subscribe to notifications from the github repository if you’re interested in being updated on every change. ([Instructions](https://help.github.com/articles/watching-repositories/).)

-These FAQs were last updated August 22, 2023.
+These FAQs were last updated August 23, 2023.

-## Q. What if I have other questions?
+<h2 id="other">Q. What if I have other questions?</h2>

 A. If you have any questions about any of our policies, just send us an email at [privacy@desmos.com](mailto:privacy@desmos.com).